nojronatron/nojronatron.github.io/code401-files/class-notes-week4.md

 *Note*: There is no POST TO LOGIN because it is all in WebSecurityConfig.java => '.loginPath("/login")'

+## Wednesday 8Jun22 Notes

+### Morning Discussion

+Mid-term Team Project chat.

+Teams tell Alex when they want to stand-up meet, and this can be scheduled day-of.

+Spring Security authz to content (conditional rendering).

+Security software: Don't dev it yourself, use what exists, has been well tested, and what big corporations are using.

+Bruce Schneier chit-chat.

+Bug Bounties: Finding bugs can turn into cash! [bugcrowd](https://www.bugcrowd.com)

+### Code Review Breadth First

+Tips:

+- Use a queue to track "where we are in the tree" while dealing with other nodes.
+- Ensuring a tracking queue is loaded prior to entering the while loop is critical, otherwise while loop exits right away.
+- Front node must ALWAYS be dequeued prior to grabbing its value so that it doesn't stay in the queue and get counted again.

+O(n) Stuff:

+- Whenever there are lists, arrays, collections, etc, that is an O(n) operation.
+- When there are multiple lists, queues, stacks, etc, that is an O(n+n+...) which boils down to O(n).

 ## TODOs

 -[ ] Keep hacking away at missing assignments *this week*